- Foreign Study

 2013, Keynote Address, "Moral Economies of the Cold Chain," Anglo-American Conference of Historians on Food in History, London, UK, July 10.

 2012, Keynote Address, “The Political Metrics of Food’s Footprint,” World Rural Sociology Congress, Lisbon, Portugal, August 30.

-The Ecology, Evolution, Ecosystems & Society (EEES) graduate program at Dartmouth College (New Hampshire, United States) seeks applicants for fully-funded PhD study in the area of sustainability and agro-food supply chains.
-One position is available this year.
-The successful candidate will have a demonstrated capacity for conducting original research, and a commitment to methodologies that integrate the social and biophysical sciences, such as political ecology and/or science and technology studies (STS).
-A Bachelor’s or Master’s degree in one of the environmental social sciences (e.g., geography, environmental studies, anthropology, rural sociology or related fields) is preferable.
-A few examples of potential research topics include food industry sustainability initiatives, farmer perspectives on environmental change and/or technological change, or the political ecology of novel foods and food production technologies.
-To initiate an application please email a brief statement of interest and a CV to Professor Susanne Freidberg ([email protected]).
-Applications can be submitted to EEES at any time and Ph.D. programs can begin in any academic term.
-However, most interviews are held in February, and most new students begin in summer or fall term.
-Prospective students for Fall 2018 are encouraged to complete their applications by 1 December.
-To learn more about the program, please visit the EEES Home Page.
-To submit an application, please start here on the Dartmouth School of Graduate and Advanced Studies site.
+The Ecology, Evolution, Ecosystems & Society (EEES) graduate program at Dartmouth College (New Hampshire, United States) seeks applicants for fully-funded PhD study in the area of sustainability and agro-food supply chains, beginning in September 2020.
+One position is currently available, The successful candidate will have a demonstrated capacity for conducting original research, and a commitment to methodologies that integrate the social and biophysical sciences, such as political ecology and/or science and technology studies (STS).
+A Bachelor’s or Master’s degree in one of the environmental social sciences (e.g., geography, environmental studies, anthropology, or rural sociology) is preferable.
+A few examples of potential research topics include the role of big data and related digital technologies in agriculture, food industry sustainability initiatives, and farmer perspectives on environmental and/or technological change.
+Applications are due December 1, 2019.
+To initiate an application please email a brief statement of interest and a CV to Professor Susanne Freidberg (firstname.lastname@example.org).
+To learn more about the program please visit the EEES Home Page and to submit an application, please see the Dartmouth School of Graduate and Advanced Studies site.